anthony-zhou/scannable-contact-card/README.md

 # Scannable Contact Card

-No more awkwardly waiting as someone struggles to type your phone number into their contact book.
+No more awkwardly typing in phone numbers.
 No more sharing business cards either.

 Here's how it works: first, generate a QR code for your contact info.
 Then, anyone can scan your QR code to add your contact to their address book.